qa-tools/qa-tools/docs/getting-started.rst

 * ``page_namespace_prefix`` - array of namespaces in which the :ref:`DefaultPageLocator <default-page-locator>` will search for page classes defaults to ``array('\\')``

-If port is specified as part of `base_url` then it will be used in every built url unless specified exactly in the `@page-url` annotation.
+If port is specified as part of `base_url` then it will be used in every built url unless specified explicitly in the `@page-url` annotation.

 Connecting to Behat
 -------------------